Sola Insurance Logo

-Wind and hail deductibles are increasing for homeowners across the United States as insurance providers look to find ways to accommodate policies in higher-risk areas without raising other costs to unsustainable levels.
+Wind and hail deductibles are increasing for homeowners across the United States as insurance providers look to find ways to accommodate policies in higher-risk areas without raising other costs to unaffordable levels for the homeowner public.

-Insurance Deductible - The amount you’ll pay out-of-pocket to meet the requirements of your insurance policy; after this has been paid, your insurance policy will cover the rest.
+Insurance Deductible - The amount you’ll pay out-of-pocket to meet the requirements of your insurance provider’s policy; after this has been paid, your policy will cover the rest, up to the limit of your coverage.

-Increasingly severe weather patterns from across the country, but especially in the midwestern and southern states, continue to drive up risk levels in these regions.
+Increasingly severe weather patterns seen across the country, but especially in the Midwestern and Southern states continue to drive up risk levels in these regions.
 Hurricane damage in the early 2000s was a turning point for many insurance providers, leading to the creation of a separate wind and hail deductible included with most homeowners insurance policies.

 Weather risk is the primary driver of these increasing prices, but other factors are part of the equation as well.
 Existing risk history associated with a structure is reflected on the CLUE loss history record of each building, and those events stay on that history for up to seven years.
 The type of structure to be insured is also considered when deciding the details of a property insurance policy.